Lumi-supercomputer/LUMI-training-materials/docs/PEAP-Q-20221123/software_stacks.md

     As a container on LUMI is a single file, the metadata servers of the parallel file system have far less work to do, and all the file caching mechanisms can also work much better.

-*   When setting up very large software environments, e.g., some Python and R envrionments, they can still be very helpful, even if you may have to change some elements in your build recipes from your regular cluster or workstation.
+*   When setting up very large software environments, e.g., some Python and R environments, they can still be very helpful, even if you may have to change some elements in your build recipes from your regular cluster or workstation.
 Some software may also be simply too hard to install from sources in the typical HPC way of working.